-Banking on the futureThe number of new investment deals in start-up companies in Australia was at its highest-ever level.
+Banking on the futureThe number and value of venture capital deals in fintech startup companies in Australia exceeded all other sectors in 2021.
 Additionally, Australian fintech companies have attracted significant interest from investors worldwide.
-In 2020, Judo Bank was the leading Australian start-up with funding valued at 1.5 billion U.S. dollars.
+In 2020, neobank Judo Bank was the leading Australian startup with funding valued at around 1.5 billion U.S. dollars.
 Judo Bank’s business focuses on small and medium-sized business lending and it is one of the prominent challenger banks entering the Australian banking market.
 Investors in Australia are excited about the future of fintech in the country; this will likely advance the digitalization of the country's banking sector.